-Also, since there are various symptoms associated with Cystic Fibrosis, there are a number of different treatment methods, some of which we will take a closer look at below.
+Also, since there are various symptoms associated with cystic fibrosis, there are several different treatment methods, some of which we will take a closer look at below.

 The loosening up of mucus in the lungs makes it easier to cough up and expel from the body.
-Chest physical therapy helps to loosen mucus, and usually, this will be done one to four times a day.
-One of the common techniques is to clap with cupped hands on the front and back of the chest.
-There are also breathing techniques that can be used to loosen mucus.
+Chest physical therapy helps to loosen mucus, and usually, CF patients will do this one to four times a day.
+A common technique is to clap with cupped hands on the front and back of the chest.
+There are also breathing techniques that CF patients can use to loosen mucus.

-There are also a few invasive and non-invasive procedures that might be done to treat this condition:
+There are also a few invasive and non-invasive procedures that health professionals might carry out to treat this condition:

-- Feeding tubes: Because CF interferes with digestion, you can’t absorb nutrients from food very well.
-This is why doctors might suggest using a feeding tube while you sleep, to deliver extra nutrition.
+Feeding tubes: Because CF interferes with digestion, people with this condition can’t absorb nutrients from food very well.
+Therefore, doctors might suggest using a feeding tube while the CF patient is asleep to deliver extra nutrition.

-- Bowel surgery: If your bowel becomes blocked, you may need surgery to remove the obstruction(s).
-When a section of the bowel folds in on itself (known as intussusception), you may also require surgical repair.
+Bowel surgery: If the bowel becomes blocked, the patient may need surgery to remove the obstruction(s).
+When a section of the bowel folds in on itself (known as intussusception), it may also require surgical repair.

-- Lung transplant: In severe cases, if you have problems breathing, increased resistance to antibiotics, or life-threatening lung complications, a lung transplant may be necessary.
+Lung transplant: In severe cases, if the patient has problems breathing, increased resistance to antibiotics, or life-threatening lung complications, a lung transplant may be necessary.

-- Oxygen therapy: If you experience a decline in blood oxygen levels, you may need to breathe pure oxygen to prevent high blood pressure in the lungs.
+Oxygen therapy: If the patient experiences a decline in blood oxygen levels, they may need to breathe pure oxygen to prevent high blood pressure in the lungs.

 Studies on Cannabis and Cystic Fibrosis

-It seems that very few medical scientists have delved into research concerning cannabis and Cystic Fibrosis.
-Hopefully, this will change with the methods of medical cannabis delivery and synthetic derivatives of marijuana being developed more frequently than in previous years.
+It seems that very few medical scientists have delved into research concerning cannabis and cystic fibrosis.
+Hopefully, this will change with the methods of medical cannabis delivery and synthetic derivatives of marijuana being developed more rapidly than in previous years.

-Although there is a lack of research done in this area, there are some studies that have been conducted.
-For example there was a study done by Esther Fride in 2002 which was the first and only report ever that researched the link between marijuana as a potential medicine for Cystic Fibrosis.
-Her study concluded that cannabis could potentially alleviate many of the onset symptoms that are associated with CF.
+Although there is a lack of research in this area, some studies have been conducted.
+For example, a 2002 review article by Esther Fride discussed the possibility of marijuana as a potential medicine for cystic fibrosis.
+Fride’s paper concluded that cannabis could potentially alleviate many of the symptoms associated with CF.

-One of the symptoms that was noted to perhaps be treatable was decreased appetite.
-Cannabis has been known for years to stimulate appetite and promote food intake.
-THC is the cannabinoid thought to be effective in treating these conditions.
+One of the symptoms that cannabis could potentially address is decreased appetite.
+Cannabis has been known for years to stimulate the appetite.
+THC is the cannabinoid thought to be effective in addressing this symptom.

-Moreover, endocannabinoids are found in maternal milk, and studies show that these are critical for ingestion as well as the survival of newborns, because blocking CB1 receptors can potentially result in death from malnutrition.
-Lack of appetite which results in malnutrition is a contributing factor to the mortality of CF patients, and this is why it has been proposed to administer THC to those suffering from the disease.
-It is also believed that the THC will alleviate malnutrition, and therefore help to prevent chronic wasting in CF patients.
+Lack of appetite, which can result in malnutrition, is a contributing factor to the mortality of CF patients, and this is why some doctors have proposed giving THC to those suffering from the disease.
+They believe that THC will alleviate malnutrition, and therefore help to prevent chronic wasting in CF patients.

 5 Best Cannabis Strains for Cystic Fibrosis

-[As mentioned earlier, it is important to understand that cannabis is not an FDA-recognized medicine or treatment option for cystic fibrosis, or for any related symptoms.
-If you live in a state where medical marijuana is illegal, be advised that consuming marijuana may result in criminal penalties].
+[It is crucial to understand that cannabis is not an FDA-recognized medicine or treatment option for cystic fibrosis or for any related symptoms.
+If you live in a state where medical marijuana is illegal, be advised that consuming marijuana may result in criminal penalties.

 1. Silver Haze

-Silver Haze was the first seed strain to deliver the full-strength haze experience in a fast and compact form.
-A combination of Haze and the non-dominant indica variety Northern Lights, SH has a strong but clear-headed sativa effect.
+Silver Haze was the first seed strain to deliver the full-strength haze experience quickly and compactly.
+A combination of Haze and the non-dominant indica variety Northern Lights, Silver Haze has a strong but clear-headed sativa effect.
 Its name derives from the large number of shiny THC glands (trichomes) that cover the buds.

-With its high THC content, Silver Haze packs a punch that will give you a long-lasting body high.
-Medical cannabis users often appreciate the high THC content of this strain, as it contains between 20 – 24% THC on average – all but ensuring that any tension or stress will float away.
+With its high THC content, Silver Haze packs a punch that can give users a long-lasting body high.
+Medical cannabis consumers often appreciate the high THC content of this strain, as it contains between 20 – 24% THC on average – all but ensuring that any tension or stress will float away.

-Silver Haze is also one of the best strains for anyone who suffers from a loss of appetite, as it kickstarts the hunger hormones without leaving you stuck on the couch.
-As we have discussed above, lack of appetite is one of the major symptoms associated with Cystic Fibrosis.
+Silver Haze is also one of the best strains for anyone who suffers from a loss of appetite, as it kickstarts the hunger hormones without leaving the user stuck on the couch.
+As we have discussed above, lack of appetite is one of the significant symptoms associated with cystic fibrosis.

-This is another strain that is praised for its high THC content.
-It’s a three-way cross between an Indica Afghani, Sativa Thai, and Purple Thai variant.
-Blueberry is renowned for its unmistakable fresh blueberry aroma and flavor that has made it a favorite among weed enthusiasts.
+Blueberry is another strain with a high THC content.
+It’s a three-way cross between the indica strain, Afghani, a Thai sativa, and a Purple Thai variant.
+This strain is renowned for its unmistakable fresh blueberry aroma and flavor, making it a favorite among cannabis enthusiasts.

-The THC content of Blueberry ranges between 15% and 24%, which is likely the reason some people have had success treating symptoms consistent with CF. It leaves users feeling nice and relaxed, with a lasting feeling of peace and euphoria.
+Blueberry’s THC content ranges between 15% and 24%, which is likely why some people have had success addressing cystic fibrosis symptoms.
+It leaves users feeling nicely relaxed, with a lasting feeling of peace and euphoria.

-While appealing flavors and a great look are important, though, this strain has achieved much hype for its potent medical benefits.
-Along with some incredible results for treating anxiety, the strong bodily-relaxation of Blueberry also can provide relief from pain, rigidity, and muscle spasms.
+While appealing flavors and a great look are a bonus, this strain has achieved much hype for its potent medical benefits.
+Along with some incredible results for addressing anxiety, the deep bodily relaxation of Blueberry also may provide relief from pain, rigidity, and muscle spasms.

 3. Blue Blood

-A cross between Blueberry and OG Kush, Blue blood can have a THC content of up to 20%.
+A cross between Blueberry and OG Kush, Blue Blood can have a THC content of up to 20%.
 It carries the potent legacy of Blueberry and adds a sweet berry flavor to its diesel and pine undertones.
-Blue Blood users have described the high as one that is a slow building, relaxing body high that begins in the neck and head and trickles down the body from there.
-This is accompanied by euphoric tendencies and a high level of pain relief.
-For these reasons, Blue Blood has been known in the past to help patients with chronic pain, muscle spasms, insomnia, and MS.
+Blue Blood users have described the high as slow-building, with a gradual feeling of euphoria and a high level of pain relief.
+For these reasons, Blue Blood may help some patients with chronic pain, muscle spasms, insomnia, and MS.

-It’s also rated as one of the top strains used to treat digestive problems, which is why it’s recommended to treat Cystic Fibrosis.
+It’s also rated as one of the top strains used to address digestive problems, which is why it may be beneficial for some users with cystic fibrosis.
 Although this is quite a potent strain, it has a fairly high CBD content.
 Therefore, while it does offer a rewarding head and body high, it doesn’t leave the user feeling too sedated.

 4. Black Widow

-The name of this strain says it all – with THC levels that can go above 24%, Black Widow is on a very short list of the strongest cannabis strains of all time.
-It’s only recommended for patients who have experience using cannabis because it is so intense that it could trigger panic attacks and THC-induced paranoia.
-However, for those who can tolerate it, this is an incredible strain to treat physical pain, muscle spasms, depression, headaches, and everyday stress.
+The name of this strain says it all – with THC levels that can go above 24%, Black Widow is one of the most potent cannabis strains of all time.
+It is only suitable for patients who have experience using cannabis because it is so intense that it could trigger panic attacks and THC-induced paranoia.
+However, for those who can tolerate it, this is an incredible strain to address physical pain, muscle spasms, depression, headaches, and everyday stress.

-It has also shown promise in inducing hunger in patients with wasting syndrome, which is one of the big problems when it comes to CF. It’s a hybrid strain that has a great balance of both Indica and Sativa genetics, and it delivers a forceful cerebral high with a fast onset that is highly intense and blissful, followed by laziness and couch lock.
-It’s best for evening and night time use because of its sedative effects.
+It has also shown promise in inducing hunger in patients with wasting syndrome, which is one of the big problems for CF. It’s a hybrid strain with an outstanding balance of both indica and sativa genetics.
+It delivers a forceful cerebral high with a fast onset that is highly intense and blissful, followed by laziness and couch lock.
+It’s best for evening and nighttime use because of its sedative effects.

 Tangerine is a sativa-dominant hybrid with a fruity aroma and mango-like tropical flavors.
 It offers a euphoric and positive buzz while providing relief from stomach pain, headaches, and anxiety.
-Stomach pain is often a symptom of Cystic Fibrosis, which is why this strain may have potential when it comes to treating the condition.
+Stomach pain is often a symptom of cystic fibrosis, which is why this strain may have the potential for managing this aspect of the condition.

-Users state that the tangerine high is just as pleasant as the taste, and is perfect for daytime use when you are in need of some energy.
-You will be hit by a strong euphoric onset that initially leaves you feeling incredibly energized, followed by a deep, happy relaxation through the body and mind that isn’t sedative, but rather pain and tension-reducing.
+Users state that the tangerine high is just as pleasant as the taste and is perfect for daytime use when a short-term energy boost is required.
+Consumers typically experience a strong euphoric onset that initially leaves them feeling energized, followed by a deep, happy relaxation through the body and mind that isn’t sedative but rather pain and tension-reducing.

-Because of its powerful effects, its high average CBD level of 2% and its THC level of up to 18%, this is a great strain for treating chronic pain, inflammation, depression, and muscle spasms.
+Because of its powerful effects, its high average CBD level of 2%, and its THC level of up to 18%, this is a great strain for addressing chronic pain, inflammation, depression, and muscle spasms.

 Final Thoughts on the Best Cannabis Strains for Cystic Fibrosis